The Equalizer (2021 TV series): Development

 In November 2019, CBS announced that a reboot was in development with Queen Latifah in the lead role as Robyn McCall.
 Andrew Marlowe and Terri Miller would serve as showrunners with Latifah herself as an executive producer.
 On January 27, 2020, CBS issued a pilot order for the new version.
 Production companies involved with the pilot include Flavor Unit, Davis Entertainment, Martin Chase Productions and CBS Television Studios and Universal Television.
 On May 8, 2020, it was announced that the production had been given a series order.
 On March 9, 2021, CBS renewed the series for a second season.
-On May 1, 2022, Terri Edda Miller and Andrew W. Marlowe stepped down as showrunners and are being replaced by Joseph C. Wilson and Adam Glass.
+On May 1, 2022, Marlowe and Miller stepped down as showrunners and are being replaced by Joseph C. Wilson and Adam Glass.
 On May 5, 2022, CBS renewed the series for its third and fourth seasons.
+On April 25, 2024, CBS renewed the series for a fifth season.
+On May 2, 2025, CBS canceled the series after five seasons.

 Casting

-In February 2020, it was announced that Liza Lapira and Lorraine Toussaint had been cast in the pilot's lead roles.
+In February 2020, it was announced that Liza Lapira and Lorraine Toussaint had been cast alongside Queen Latifah in the pilot's lead roles.
 On March 3, 2020, it was announced that Tory Kittles joined the cast in a starring role.
 On May 8, 2020, it was announced that Chris Noth joined a starring role along with Latifah.
 On December 21, 2021, CBS and Universal Television announced Noth was terminated from the series after sexual assault allegations were made against him.
 His final appearance was in the middle of the second season.
 On January 3, 2022, it was reported that Noth had made his last appearance in "Separated" due to allegations that he assaulted women in December 2021.
 On September 20, 2022, it was announced that Donal Logue and Gloria Reuben joined the cast in undisclosed capacities for the third season.